ccprogrammer/dev-settings/README.md

 1. install Settings Sync extension from author Shan Khan
 2. press f1 and choose download settings to download stored settings
 3. choose update/upload to upload new settings

+## SETTING FLUTTER PATH
+1. check what shell you are using with
+> echo $SHELL
+2. open the shell
+>  If you’re using Bash, edit $HOME/.bash_profile or $HOME/.bashrc.
+If you’re using Z shell, edit $HOME/.zshrc
+3. add flutter/bin path to rc file
+> export PATH="$PATH:$HOME/flutter/bin"
+4. run source
+> source $HOME/.<rc file>

+## Installing cocoapods

+1. Run following command
+> brew cleanup -d -v
+> brew install cocoapods
+Note: If you see failed to link then run brew link cocoapods

+If linking is getting failed then run

+> brew link --overwrite cocoapods